 After a string of violent incidents, the city revoked the carnival’s permit in 1964.
 Five years later, Carlos Lezama established a committee, which later became the West Indian-American Day Carnival Association.
 Lezama and the association were able to gain approval for the parade on Eastern Parkway in Crown Heights, running along the same route used today.

-The most recent president of WIADCA, William Howard, passed away this month after serving on the committee since 2014.
+The former president of WIADCA, William Howard, passed away last year after serving on the committee since 2014.
 “Bill’s leadership and guidance were indispensable to both of these true Brooklyn institutions, as was his role in strengthening the welfare and unity of the borough’s diverse African-American and Caribbean-American communities,” Brooklyn Borough President Eric Adams said in a statement.

 The highlight of the five-day festival, which kicks off the Thursday before Labor Day, is the dazzling parade, that attracts about two million paradegoers to the Crown Heights neighborhood.
 Thousands of participants dance down Eastern Parkway or travel via float wearing unbelievably elaborate costumes, decorated with rhinestones and feathers.
 The vivid costumes are prepared months in advance.
 The more spectacular, the more likely to win the cash prize.